Iamashwanth/CarND-Vehicle-Detection/writeup.md

 Using gray scale resulted in loss of accuracy(went down to 97).
 I also tried L-channel from HLS color space, but it was giving very similar results as gray.

+Lastly I tried YCrCb color space which resulted in very high accuracy and also showed improved performance in detecting the vehicles.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I have included Spatial Binning of colors, Histogram of colors and HOG for feature vector.
 After normalizing these features, I used it to train Linear SVM.
+I made use of the penalty parameter to reduce the number of false positives reported by the model.

 ### Sliding Window Search